-Regulation of Locomotion Circuit
+Regulation of Synaptic Remodeling

-Nerve Regeneration Mechanisms of C. elegans Neurons
+Nerve Regeneration Mechanisms

 Development of a New Optogenetic Method for Manipulation of Molecules and Cells

-Optical manipulation of cells and molecules using genetically encoded tags (optogenetics) is revolutionizing neurobiology.
-In the past three years, we have exploited a new optogenetic reagent, Mini Singlet Oxygen Generator (miniSOG), in a variety of biological contexts.
-MiniSOG was created by Roger Tsien's lab (HHMI, University of California, San Diego), with the initial purpose of enabling correlative light and electron microscopy.
-Under blue light excitation, miniSOG produces green fluorescence and generates reactive oxygen species (ROS) that allow visualization of molecules by EM.
+Optogenetic manipulation of cells and molecules using genetically encoded tags is revolutionizing neurobiology.
+Mini Singlet Oxygen Generator (miniSOG) is a genetic encoded photosensitizer, created by Roger Tsien's lab (HHMI, University of California, San Diego).
+Under blue light excitation, miniSOG produces green fluorescence and generates reactive oxygen species (ROS) that allow visualization of molecules by electron microscopy.
 In collaborative studies with the Tsien lab and the lab of Mark Ellisman (UCSD), we demonstrated that miniSOG could be used for in vivo labeling of organelles and molecules.
-Taking advantage of the light-inducible ROS-producing ability of miniSOG, we subsequently developed several new applications for inducible ROS-mediated killing of cells and molecules.
+Taking advantage of the light-inducible ROS-producing ability of miniSOG, we have also developed several applications to ablate cells, proteins, and induce heritable DNA modifications.
 In combination with other technologies, miniSOG has become a versatile agent to aid functional studies of many cellular processes.

 Grants from the National Institutes of Health provided partial support for portions of this work.